 Personnel service providers have client companies from a wide range of industries.
 They are very close to the changes in the world of work.
 We started early on to make our employees fit for the increasing and changing demands.
 The Randstad Academy continuously develops offers for applicants and employees.

-These range from eLearning courses to in-service training such as "on-the-job learning" to qualification programs that end up with a full-fledged professional qualification.
-Not only do our employees expand their skills, they also increase their employment opportunities in the labor market.
+This ranges from eLearning courses to part-time training such as “learning on the job” to qualification programs that ultimately lead to a full professional qualification.
+As a result, our employees not only expand their skills, they also increase their employment opportunities in the labor market.

 Do good training opportunities make employers attractive?
 And what do employers have to do concretely to use this factor for themselves?